The three most common types of peer review are:

 The identity of the author and the reviewers are known by all participants.
 There is a growing minority of journals using this form of peer review but popularity among reviewers is yet to be proven.
 Some journals may also publish the reviews together with final articles, and so readers see both the identity of the reviewers and their comments.
 This is only the case, however, with accepted articles.

 Wiley, Publons, and ScholarOne Manuscripts recently announced the launch of a new, integrated transparent peer review program.
-Wiley’s first journal in this pilot program is Clinical Genetics.
 The pilot program enables open publication of an article’s entire peer review process in an easily accessible, searchable, and citable format, in order to bring greater transparency to the research process and recognition to the work of peer reviewers.
 Authors will have the option to decline transparent peer review and reviewers can choose to remain anonymous.
+A list of journals included in the pilot is available here

-To learn more about this latest initiative enabling transparent peer review for researchers at Wiley, read our blog post and press release, or check out this article from Clinical Genetics and its associated open review content.
+To learn more about this latest initiative enabling transparent peer review for researchers at Wiley, read our press release and latest blog post,or check out this article from Clinical Genetics and its associated open review content.

 This is a fairly new form of peer review which allows subject-related journals to transfer reviewed manuscripts between each other.
 Typically, an author submits their paper to a journal but after it has been reviewed the editors decide that although not suitable for their journal it is likely to be appropriate for a similar journal.
 The author is then given an option to transfer the manuscript to the other journal.
 It's important to note that transferring a manuscript does not guarantee acceptance in the other journal.
 If the author agrees to the transfer, all manuscript files, metadata and reviewer report forms are sent to the receiving journal.